Screens can be classified on the basis of the following criteria:

 2. Fine Screen

 These screens are located behind coarse screens and their openings range from 10 - 13mm.
-These screens are meant to prevent entry of small debris such as sticks, barks, leaves, fishes etc.
+These screens are meant to prevent the entry of small debris such as sticks, bark, leaves, fish, etc.

 Band or Belt Screens

 These are made up of flexible woven wire mesh screens normally installed for a river supply.
 An adjoining bar screen made up of mild steel is also attached to the flexible woven wire mesh.
 The movement of these screens is either vertical or horizontal in direction.
 Jets of water are used from the inside of the screens to remove the debris that has accumulated/clogged on the outer side of the screen.

 These screens operate in a circular direction.
 The diameter of these screens ranges from 2 - 5m and move at a speed of about 0.05m/s

 These screens are made up of hollow drums.
 The waste water is passed through the inside/hollow portion of the drum.
 The solid is retained inside the drum and the screenings are removed through gravitational action.
 Jets of water from outside can also be used to clean the drums through spraying.

 Types of Screens on the Basis of Cleaning Methods

 - Manually cleaned bar screens

 - Manually cleaned fixed bar screens